 Alitretinoin topical Side Effects

 Commonly reported side effects of alitretinoin topical include: pain, pruritus, and skin rash.
-Other side effects include: exfoliative dermatitis, dermatological disease, and skin edema.
+Other side effects include: exfoliative dermatitis, disorder of integument, and skin edema.
 See below for a comprehensive list of adverse effects.

 For the Consumer

 In addition to its needed effects, some unwanted effects may be caused by alitretinoin topical.
 In the event that any of these side effects do occur, they may require medical attention.

 If any of the following side effects occur while taking alitretinoin topical, check with your doctor or nurse as soon as possible:More common: